Skip to main content

 docker.yml

-This workflow builds docker images for amd64 and arm64v8 architectures under Alpine Linux.
-This Dockerfile is slightly adjusted PostgreSQL Dockerfile.
+This workflow builds docker images for amd64 and arm64v8 architectures under Alpine and Ubuntu Linux.
+This Dockerfile is a slightly adjusted PostgreSQL Dockerfile.
 See our dockerhub for details.

 rpm.yml

-This workflow build RPM packages for CentOS 7 using specification from the orioledb/pgrpms repository, a fork of pgrpms repository.
+This workflow builds RPM packages for CentOS 7 using the specification from the orioledb/pgrpms repository, a fork of the pgrpms repository.

 Stop events

-Stop events are special places in the code, where the execution could be stopped on some condition.
+Stop events are special places in the code where execution can be paused based on specific conditions.
 Stop events are used for the reliable reproduction of concurrency issues.
 OrioleDB isolation and testgres tests use stop events.

-Stop event exposes a set of parameters, encapsulated into jsonb value.
-The condition over stop event parameters is defined using jsonpath language.
+A stop event exposes a set of parameters, encapsulated into a jsonb value.
+The conditions on stop event parameters are defined using the SQL/JSON path language.

 The SQL-level functions and variables for stop events manipulation are listed below.

-• orioledb.trace_stopevents -- enables logging of all the stop events.
+• orioledb.trace_stopevents -- enables logging of all stop events.
 Disabled by default.

 • pg_stopevent_set(eventname text, condition jsonpath) RETURNS void -- set the condition for the stop event.
-Once the function is executed, all the processes, which run a given stop event with parameters satisfying the given jsonpath condition, will be stopped.
+Once the function is executed, all processes that run a given stop event with parameters satisfying the given jsonpath condition will be stopped.

 • pg_stopevent_reset(eventname text) RETURNS bool -- reset the stop event.
-All the processes previously stopped on the given stop event will continue the execution.
+All processes previously stopped on the given stop event will continue execution.

-At C-level, the following macros are there for managing stop events.
+At the C level, the following macros are provided for managing stop events.

 • STOPEVENTS_ENABLED() -- checks if stop events are enabled.

-• STOPEVENT(event_id, params) -- raises given stop event with given jsonb parameters.
+• STOPEVENT(event_id, params) -- raises the given stop event with the given jsonb parameters.

-• STOPEVENT_CONDITION(event_id, params) -- check stop event condition without stopping the execution.
+• STOPEVENT_CONDITION(event_id, params) -- checks the stop event condition without stopping the execution.
 Used for error simulation.

 The list of stop events is defined in stopevents.txt file.
-The stopevent_gen.py script generates include/utils/stopevents_defs.h (macros) and include/utils/stopevents_data.h (name strings) files with C-definitions of the stop events list.
+The stopevents_gen.py script generates include/utils/stopevents_defs.h (macros) and include/utils/stopevents_data.h (name strings) files with C definitions of the stop events list.